Sample Undeclared Syllabus

 - Develop a comprehensive academic and career development plan leading to graduation

-Academic Integrity & Plagiarism Statement:
+Academic Integrity and Plagiarism Statement:

 Violations of the Student Code of Conduct will not be tolerated.
 Any such violations will be dealt with in strict accordance to Coastal Carolina University guidelines.
 The student will be responsible for familiarizing himself/herself with this policy which is located in the CCU Student Handbook under the Code of Student Conduct Section.